awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-To start a session using the AWS CLI, run the following command\.

-**Note**
 Before you start a session, make sure that you have completed the setup steps for Session Manager\.
 For information, see [Setting up Session Manager](session-manager-getting-started.md)\.

 To use the AWS CLI to run session commands, the Session Manager plugin must also be installed on your local machine\.
 For information, see [\(Optional\) Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

+To start a session using the AWS CLI, run the following command replacing *instance\-id* with your own information\.

 ```
 aws ssm start-session \
     --target instance-id
 ```

- *instance\-id* represents the ID of a managed node configured for Session Manager , such as `i-02573cafcfEXAMPLE`\.

 For information about other options you can use with the start\-session command, see [start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html) in the AWS Systems Manager section of the AWS CLI Command Reference\.